 To illustrate the abundance of FHP on the lake, a litter survey was conducted with End Period Plastics staff and hammerdirt surveyors.
 Because of time and transportation constraints, this litter survey had to be conducted on a site with the following criteria: (I) access with public transport, (ii) completed in less than three hours, and (iii) preferably a location where there was a chance to find this specific item quickly.

 Prior to selecting a meeting place, the location that had the highest likelihood of containing at least one FHP had to be determined.
-There was no time to repeat the survey at another location

-2. DATA AND METODS
+DATA AND METODS